ivoflipse/Pawlabeling/readme.md

 Paw Labeling is a tool to process veterinary pressure measurements.
 It can currently import RSscan, Zebris and Tekscan entire plate export-files.

-It assumes all measurements are organized in folders as following:

-    Dog Name 1
-            |___ Measurement export file 1
-            |___ Measurement export file 2
-            |___ Measurement export file 3
-    Dog Name 2
-            |___ Measurement export file 1
-            |___ Measurement export file 2
-            |___ Measurement export file 3
-    - ...
-            |___ ...

-This structure is loaded into a tree for navigation.
-Selecting a measurement will load it into the entire plate widget.
-It will then try to load meta data, such as the location of the paws and their labels from memory, if available.
-If this information is not available, it will try to track the individual contacts using a custom tracking algorithm and let you manually label the contacts with their respective labels
-(Left Front, LF; Left Hind, LH; Right Front, RF; Right Hind, RH).
+It loads your export files, tracks them for contacts and lets you manually label them (Left Front, LF; Left Hind, LH; Right Front, RF; Right Hind, RH).

-After the results have been saved, you can analyse the data by switching to the Analysis tab.
+After the labeling has been saved, you can analyse the data by switching to the Analysis tab.
 The current version displays:

 - an image of the maximal pressure for each sensor for the average of all contacts for each paw;
-- graphs of the pressure over time with an average + std's;
+- graphs of the pressure over time with an average + std's and one highlighted contact;
-- graphs of the force over time with an average + std's;
+- graphs of the force over time with an average + std's and one highlighted contact;
 - an image of the maximal pressure with the COP.

 There's a slider for the results which allows you to make the average results roll off or scroll a line along the graphs.